Disruptions across the rail network

 Please be advised that replacement vehicles may be busier than usual, and you should allow extra time for your journey.

-Engineering work is taking place between Canley and Rugby, closing all lines very early on Monday morning.
+Engineering work is taking place between Paddock Wood and Strood, closing some lines throughout the week.

 Check before you travel: